Next dues owed by March 31, 2024Pay Dues »

 All of the information listed under “Requirements” must be turned in within 45 days after application date.
 None of the information will be returned.
 This information must remain in the Electrical Training Center’s files.
 All applications will be received without regards to race, color, religion, national origin or sex.
 All applicants must fully meet the minimum requirements to qualify for an interview.

 The JATC will interview each applicant who meets all the listed basic requirements.
 Interview notices will be sent to the address shown on the application unless notified of a change of address.
-Applicants will be selected as apprentices in order of their ranking resulting from the rating of their interview and aptitude score.
+Applicants will be selected as apprentices in order of their ranking resulting from the rating of their interview.
 Applicants not selected will be placed on a two-year book according to their interview scores.

 Applicants selected to enter the apprenticeship will be required to supply a record showing negative results of a drug and/or alcohol abuse test at the time and place designated by the JATC.